-Affected products were sold exclusively at Walmart stores, and include 23,388 35 oz. containers of Parent’s Choice Advantage Infant Formula Milk-Based Powder with Iron, FDA said.
+Affected products were sold exclusively at Walmart stores, and include 23,388 35 oz. containers of Parent’s Choice Advantage NEC Infant Formula Milk-Based Powder with Iron, FDA said.

 Related Article: Baby Food Toxic Metals Lawsuit & Attorneys